 Notional Service Purchase (NSP) or Purchase of Notional Service (PNS)

-NSPs is the mechanism built into Superannuation to allow members make up shortfalls in pension benefits at normal retirement age (NRA).
+NSPs is the mechanism built into Superannuation to allow members to make up shortfalls in pension benefits at normal retirement age (NRA).
 It is only applicable to those that will have missing years at NRA.
 As it is part of Superannuation itself it is a defined benefit scheme.
-Through Notional Service Purchase you are buying actual 1/80this as opposed to building up a fund of money.
+Through Notional Service Purchase, you are buying actual 1/80this as opposed to building up a fund of money.
 This brings a number of valuable benefits.
-It does also bring with it a number of restrictions and can be inflexible in it's application.
+It does also bring with it a number of restrictions and can be inflexible in its application.

 - Contributions rates are set